Climate Change and Heat Stress

-As climate change accelerates, its impacts on global health, productivity, infrastructure, and ecosystems are becoming more severe and immediate.
-The LICQual Level 3 Award in Climate Change and Heat Stress is a forward-thinking, internationally recognized qualification designed to equip applicants with the knowledge and practical insight needed to understand, assess, and manage the growing risks associated with rising temperatures and extreme heat events.
+The LICQual Level 3 Award in Climate Change and Heat Stress is an internationally recognized qualification designed to equip learners with the knowledge and practical skills to understand, assess, and manage the risks of rising temperatures and extreme heat events.
+As climate change intensifies, learners gain insights into the science behind global warming and its social, economic, and health impacts, particularly in workplaces, urban areas, and vulnerable populations.

 Course Overview